 Born Héloïse Létissier in Nantes, France in 1988 to a teacher and English professor, Christine grew up in an artistic, literary household and took piano and dance lessons at an early age.
 Later, Létissier studied theater at École Normale Supérieure de Lyon (ENS Lyon) and moved to Paris in 2010.
-Following a bad breakup, Létissier created the persona of Christine and embarked on a music career, taking the Christine and the Queens moniker as an homage to the drag queens who danced with her while she performed.
+Following a bad breakup, Létissier created the persona of Christine and embarked on a music career, taking the Christine and the Queens moniker as an homage to the drag queens who danced with his while he performed.

-In 2014, Létissier delivered Christine and the Queens‘ debut full-length album, Chaleur Humaine, a set of songs inspired by her teenage years that featured the single “Saint Claude.”
+In 2014, Létissier delivered Christine and the Queens‘ debut full-length album, Chaleur Humaine, a set of songs inspired by his teenage years that featured the single “Saint Claude.”
 Early in 2015, Létissier won the Victoires de la Musique for 2014’s Best Female Artist; later that year, Chaleur Humaine was reissued on Atlantic in the United States as Christine and the Queens, and featured the English-language single “Tilted.”
 The album was also reissued as a deluxe edition in the U.K. in 2016, a year that saw Christine and the Queens cover Beyoncé’s “Sorry” and the BBC choose Létissier as one of its 100 Women of the Year.

 Létissier wrote and produced the project’s second album, Chris, a set of songs that incorporated tougher, ’80s funk and R&B influences and lyrics that questioned traditional gender roles.
 Featuring the Dâm-Funk collaboration “Girlfriend,” the album arrived in French and English versions in September 2018.